-Notice how the the borders disappear when the blades do not cut at the right places?
-A few millimetres can make all the difference to your card design.
+Notice how the borders disappear when the blades do not cut at the right places?
+A few millimeters can make all the difference to your card design.

 There are plenty of tools available on the Web to help you create the perfect scheme.
 COLOURlovers is a community-driven website where people can create colour palettes and allow others to vote and comment on them.
 It’s a great source of inspiration, with some impressive tools to boot.

 5. Ensure your text is readable